 “Though I am free and belong to no one, I have made myself a slave to everyone, to win as many as possible.
 To the Jews I became like a Jew, to win the Jews.
 To those under the law, I became like one under the law (though I myself am not under the law), to win those under the law.
 To those not having the law, I became like one not having the law (though I am not free from God’s law but am under Christ’s law), to win those not having the law.
 To the weak I became weak, to win the weak.
 I have become all things to all people so that by all possible means I might save some.
 I do all this for the sake of the Gospel that I may share in its blessings.”

-Saint Francis of Assisi said: “Preach the gospel.
+Legend attributes St. Francis of Assisi of saying: “Preach the gospel.
 Use words if necessary.”

 Esther acts similarly to Paul in another way.
 She looked for common ground with other people, building a bridge between herself and others like he did when he was speaking to the people of Athens.
 Paul commends the Greeks of his era for being religious.
 They were inclusive kind of people acknowledging many Gods as if having multiple insurance policies for numerous contingencies.
 He elucidates on one of their altars with the inscription: to an unknown god (Acts 17: 21).
 Paul knew most of the audience had a spectator attitude obsessed with novelty and originality.
 Later in Hebrews 13:9 he warns of strange teachers.
 He tries though to extrapolate enough from their beliefs to build a bridge to the truth behind this unknown god by saying it is the all-inclusive one: Jesus, the one who ultimately can meet all their needs.

 It is one thing to talk the talk but walking the walk is another.
 It takes perspective to develop and confidently follow a foundational moral compass.
 In my comings and goings around people, particularly when I am not on unconscious autopilot of errands, I often wonder in the back of my mind what if I am the last example of a Christian to that person?
-How would I come across?
-What part of God would I be reflecting?
-Do my words and actions reflect the incarnate Jesus?
+Would I be called out as a believer in Jesus?
+Are my words and actions Jesus like?
 Like Esther, am I in a situation for just a “moment such as this?”